ds3002/course/labs/lab1-cli.md

 ## Your Turn

 Complete the following steps on your own.
 Save the commands necessary to complete these steps in a single text file.
-This should contain 7 lines of commands.
+This should contain 7 lines of commands (along with these 7 prompts).
 Copy and paste those lines to the Lab 1 assignment in Canvas.

 1. Using terminal and/or git-bash on your local computer, change directories to your home directory.